 Probability distribution developed with Monte Carlo simulation.
 The graph shows the probability of reaching or exceeding different net gain figures

-This graph shows the probability of reaching or exceeding different net gain figures.
-It is based on a simulation exercise with the same financial model that produced the initial $590,000 estimate.
-Instead of showing just the most likely outcome, however, it says that the probability of realizing at least $329,000 is around 90%, while the probability of seeing $750,000 in gains, or more, is around 20%.
+This graph shows the chances of reaching or exceeding different net gain figures.
+It shows the results of a simulation exercise with the same financial model that produced the initial $590,000 estimate.
+Instead of showing just the most likely outcome, however, it says that the probability of realizing at least $329,000 is around 90%, while the chance of seeing $750,000 in gains, or more, is about 20%.

 Moreover, the 80% confidence interval (dark blue area under the curve) says they can be 80% confident that the actual results will be between $329 and $789 thousand.
-This kind of answer may provide the "comfortable certainty" decision makers need, If they trust these results (see below).
-If the new product venture must bring gains of at least $300,000 or more in order to be worthwhile, decision makers might be quite ready to act on a 90% probability.
+This kind of answer may provide the "comfortable certainty" decision makers need If they trust these results (see below).
+If the new product venture must bring gains of at least $300,000 or more to be worthwhile, decision-makers might be quite ready to act on a 90% probability.
 If they must have $750,000 or more, this proposal does not look like a wise decision.

 Management has two competing proposals on the table, each for a different product launch.
 One comes with a business case projecting a net gain of $590,000 across five years.
-The other looks forward to a projected five-year gain of $800 thousand.
+The other looks forward to an expected five-year profit of $800 thousand.
 The company can only afford to invest in one of these initiatives.
 Which one should they choose?